-2. Is the content shared in a deceptive manner?
+2. Is the content shared in a deceptive manner or with false context?

-We also consider whether the context in which media are shared could result in confusion or misunderstanding or suggests a deliberate intent to deceive people about the nature or origin of the content, for example by falsely claiming that it depicts reality.
-We assess the context provided alongside media to see whether it makes clear that the media have been altered or fabricated.
+We also consider whether the context in which media are shared could result in confusion or suggests a deliberate intent to deceive people about the nature or origin of the content, for example, by falsely claiming that it depicts reality.
+We assess the context provided alongside media to see whether it provides true and factual information.
 Some of the types of context we assess in order to make this determination include:

-3. Is the content likely to impact public safety or cause serious harm?
+3. Is the content likely to result in widespread confusion on public issues, impact public safety, or cause serious harm?

-Tweets that share synthetic and manipulated media are subject to removal under this policy if they are likely to cause serious harm.
+Posts that share misleading media are subject to removal under this policy if they are likely to cause serious harm.
 Some specific harms we consider include:

-- Threats to the physical safety of a person or group
+- Threats to physical safety of a person or group

 - Risk of mass violence or widespread civil unrest

-- Threats to the privacy or ability of a person or group to freely express themselves or participate in civic events, such as:
+- Threats to the privacy or to the ability of a person or group to freely express themselves or participate in civic events, such as:

 - Stalking or unwanted and obsessive attention

-- Targeted content that includes tropes, epithets, or material that aims to silence someone
+- Targeted content that aims to harass, intimidate, or silence someone else's voice

 - Voter suppression or intimidation